-- Define volunteering. - Understand how integrity plays an important role in being a volunteer. - Learn how to get involved in the community. - Plan a community-service project to complete as a group.
+- Define and understand the value of volunteering. - Understand how integrity plays an important role in being a volunteer. - Learn how to get involved in the community. - Plan a community-service project to complete as a group.

 Mentoring and Leading From the Inside-Out